dhealy05/classified_intelligence/readme.md

 ## Appendix: Search

-"Search" in the context of our work means something more like "sequence reconstruction."
-Our classifier based "search" is an artifact of our ill-trained classifier: instead of simply identifying the known transformation with 100% certainty, we must move through different combinations of the top-N predictions.

-During search, we're given a start and end grid (this is something we would perform on ARC "train" examples); we must find the path from A to B via DSL transformation.
+Search is a directionally distinct approach to the ARC challenge than what we've discussed.
+We implement a simple search, a beam search, and a reconstruction "search" based on our classifier.

+We iterate over different states according to the probability of a given transformation, like so:

 | Success | Failure |
 |---------|---------|
 | ![A](img/search/search_animation_success.gif) | ![B](img/search/search_animation_failure.gif) |

+Our classifier based "search" is an artifact an imprecise classifier: instead of simply identifying the known transformation with 100% certainty, we must move through different combinations of the top-N predictions.
+However, future classifiers are unlikely to be 100% accurate, so a functionally intelligent system will need some flexibility in finding the solution.
+In geometric terms, this might be akin to expanding the radius of exploration from the line of the curve.

 To understand the effects of the classifier, observe the effects of different search methods.
-Here, we use a simple hamming distance as a measure between grids.
+In this case, we use a simple hamming distance as a measure between grids.

 | Simple | Beam | Classifier |
 |---------|---------|---------|